rbatra2000/tufte-project-template/README.md

 ### Generating HTML

 First set up your python environment.
-I prefer using [uv](https://docs.astral.sh/uv/). `uv sync`
+I prefer using [uv](https://docs.astral.sh/uv/).
+Use `uv sync`, or use pip to install [marko](https://marko-py.readthedocs.io/en/latest/index.html) & [python-frontmatter](https://github.com/eyeseast/python-frontmatter).

 To generate run `uv run scripts/generate.py <path-to-markdown>` this will generate an html file with the same name as the markdown file.
-To override, pass the filename using --name.
+To override, pass the filename using `--name`, i.e. `uv run scripts/generate.py <path-to-markdown> --name output`